 Liberalism, and freedom, mean being empowered.
 How could that possibly happen outside of the context creation, development and emancipation?
 Are academics exempt from this relative positioning?
 Those who reject fair creation obligations limit themselves to a version of freedom that is leading to the death of others.
 Why not change the entitlements default while engaged in the discourse to avoid that?
 Would Martha have focused on this change, decades ago, if she had known how the climate crisis would unfold?

 It’s very possible we should define fundamental political group membership, and the deserving of collective protection, based on the level of protection members would extend to infants and animals.
 Those rejecting self-determining protections for these vulnerables through things like parental delay and readiness incentives would themselves fall outside the scope of being owed protection because there would never be a way to explain why they have shown the reciprocity necessary for membership.
+They are not included in any collective “we.”
 Deserving that, being included in a legitimate system, is not onerous and could just require backing high level birth protections for infants.
+For those who do not, it’s unclear why they deserve basic protection in political systems which are, at base, premised on inclusion.

-That is all we are asking Nussbaum to do – to consider resetting the default for protection while she engages in discourse.
+That is all we are asking Nussbaum to do – to consider resetting the default for obligation, and protection, while she engages in discourse.

 There is an analogy for the shift that is needed: